Nexmo/DIY-2FA/service/README.md

 ## Security

 This is a simplistic example, and the method used to generate/verify the code is not at all random.
-If the server side key is known, it's reativly easy to brute force the pin.
+If the server side key is known, it's relatively easy to brute force the pin.
 This method works well only as an example that avoids any storage of the pin. **You should not use this in production without replacing the pin generation/verification.**